thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 **State** is data that's initialized and updated from within a component.
 State is initialized by a component's `getInitialState()` method which is automatically invoked once before a component is mounted.
 Once initialized, state is accessible anywhere inside a component class via the `this.state` object.

-Additionally, state is **mutable** or changeable data that represents the internal state of a component.
+Additionally, state is **mutable**, or changeable, data that represents the internal state of a component.
 To mutate state, you use the `this.setState()` method which is typically done after an event handler is triggered from a user interaction or a server response.

 ```jsx
 import React from 'react';